Lean Action Learning

-A minimum of three companies can initiate a program.
-Each company hosts a project, which addresses an issue of high priority to the company.
-For each project, a small team is formed with three people from the host company plus one person from two other companies to provide fresh eyes to the problem.
-A suitably qualified action learning facilitator coordinates project planning, works intensively with the project team for five weeks and then mentors the team through the implementation of a resulting action plan.
+Three organisations collaborate in a program.
+Each organisation hosts a project, which addresses an issue of high priority to the organisation.
+For each project, a small team is formed with three people from the host organisation plus one person from two other organisations to provide fresh eyes to the problem.
+A suitably qualified action learning facilitator coordinates project planning and works intensively with the project team for five weeks.
+The facilitator mentors the team through the implementation of the resulting action plan.
 Project outcomes are mapped against performance criteria to provide a pathway for team members to receive a nationally recognised qualification.

 When compared with conventional training, costs may seem high, however the returns on investment can be compared with a typical improvement project facilitated by a professional consultant.

-Government subsidies have been provided, through The Action Learning Institute (Provider no. 40676), for BALT programs in the past.
+Government subsidies can be accessed for BALT programs, which result in a nationally recognised qualification for the learner.
 You may be eligible for funding subsidies under federal or state funding.
 We recommend visiting http://www.business.gov.au/grants-and-assistance/ to search for funding support.
-Please contact a BALT representative or email [email protected] if you require specific information about the program to assist with your funding submission.
+Please contact a BALT representative or email email@example.com if you require specific information about the program to assist with your funding submission.

 This is really up to you and is determined by the scope of the project you nominate.
 A comprehensive project specification will be prepared by your facilitator and will specify measurable targets for your project outcomes.
 Every project completed to date (32 in total across Tasmania and South Australia) has met or exceeded the specified targets.
 For example: